 The power of attorney document must be signed by the principal or another person that the principal directs to sign for him or her.
 Id.
 Accordingly, a person that is not physically able to sign a power of attorney document may nonetheless be able to execute the same via another person.

-The Legislature has a form for a statutory durable power of attorney, and the new form is attached to this paper as Appendix A. A statutory durable power of attorney is legally sufficient under this subtitle if:(1) the wording of the form complies substantially with the wording of the form prescribed by Section 752.051; (2) the form is properly completed; and (3) the signature of the principal is acknowledged.
+The Legislature has a form for a statutory durable power of attorney.
+A statutory durable power of attorney is legally sufficient if: (1) the wording of the form complies substantially with the wording of the form prescribed by Section 752.051; (2) the form is properly completed; and (3) the signature of the principal is acknowledged.
 Tex.
 Est. Code Ann. § 752.004.

 A signature on the power of attorney is presumed to be genuine, and the durable power of attorney is presumed to be executed under the statute defining a durable power of attorney if the officer taking the acknowledgment has complied with Texas Civil Practice and Remedies Code Section 121.004(b).
-Id. § 751.0022.
-That statute provides: "An acknowledgment or proof of a written instrument may be taken outside this state, but inside the United States or its territories, by: (1)

-a clerk of a court of record having a seal; (2) a commissioner of deeds appointed under the laws of this state; or (3) a notary public."
+Id. § provides: "An 751.0022.
+That statute acknowledgment or proof of a written instrument may be taken outside this state, but inside the United States or its territories, by: (1) a clerk of a court of record having a seal; (2) a commissioner of deeds appointed under the laws of this state; or (3) a notary public."
 Tex.
 Civ.
 Prac. & Rem.
 Code Ann. § 121.004(b).